 VIA has pledged to provide a version of its Eden x86-compatible processor that consumes just 1W when running flat out at 500MHz.
 Idling, the chip eats up a tenth of that total, making it what VIA claimed was "the world's most power-efficient x86 CPU".

 Ingres has rolled out its first software appliance using the Icebreaker open source chimera developed with start-up rPath.
+The database company has released the Icebreaker BI Appliance, integrating its Ingres 2006 database with rPath Linux and business intelligence tools from JasperSoft.

 One in three mobile workers worldwide routinely hijack wireless connections, according to a survey commissioned by the US National Cyber Security Alliance (NCSA) and Cisco.
+The Cisco-NCSA study paints a picture of lax attitudes for mobile security and disregard for the law - at a time when police on both sides of the Atlantic are coming down hard on "broadbandits" they catch jumping onto Wi-Fi connections (examples here and here).

 Dell regained a healthy chunk of the server market according to the analysts at IDC, suggesting "the new Dell" push has taken a foothold.
+Dell's revenue for Q2 jumped a little over 20 per cent compared with Q2 last year.
+At its current rate for growth it could soon be pushing Sun for the number three spot on the server charts.
+But IBM and HP, as always, dominate.

 Memories are very personal things, over which we feel an intimate sense of ownership.
 Some people, such as spies, are sworn to secrecy over this or that incident, but, as one event or another washes over us, we typically aren't responsible one way or another for them.
 They are the historical cloth out of which we are cut.
 They are what makes us who we are.